The irrationality of leadership and how to survive it

 Turn uncertainty into a competitive advantage

 It flies in the face of common logic, and of the values we tend to look for in employees and leaders.
-Because in order to get this sort of evolving strategy to work for us, we should not be proactive – that favourite buzzword of most job listings.
-Instead we need to excel at being reactive.
+Because to get this sort of evolving strategy to work for us, we should not be proactive – that favourite buzzword of most job listings.
+Instead, we need to excel at being reactive.
 The success of any evolving strategy does not stem from some uncanny ability to accurately predict the future, but on our ability to nurture an organizational environment that embraces opportunities and on how quickly and accurately we are able to assess which ones to follow through on.